What is the Magento 2 Devcontainer?

 The Solution

-This devcontainer packages the entire Magento stack into a reproducible configuration.
+This devcontainer packages the entire Magento stack into a reproducible configuration that can be applied to any Magento / Adobe Commerce / MageOS store.

-When you open the project in VS Code (or any editor that supports devcontainers), the devcontainer:
+When you open your store's project in VS Code (or any editor that supports devcontainers), the devcontainer:

 - Pulls pre-configured Docker images